What parents need to know

 THE BIRDS is quite talky and slow; the film runs for a good 45 minutes or so before anything the slightest bit odd happens.
 But once the birds get going, this is a real nail-biter.
 The birds attack at first with no warning, felling kids at an outdoor birthday party.
 Before long, they have trapped Melanie and Mitch's little sister and mother (Veronica Cartwright and Jessica Tandy, respectively) in the Brenner home, and it seems nothing can stop them from drilling and pecking their way in by the thousands.
 Although it sounds silly, in this movie, it's not.

 Parents should know that this film is an excellent choice for families who love horror films.
-This might seem a bit tame for kids weaned on slasher flicks, but once they get they get into it, you might find them screaming for their teddy bears.
+This might seem a bit tame for kids weaned on slasher flicks, but once they get into it, you might find them screaming for their teddy bears.

 Families can talk about...